isomerpages/govtech-stp/_sdf-upgrade/book-an-sdf-suite-at-higher-cost.md

 ---
 # Book an SDF Suite at Higher Cost

 Subject to availability, travellers who are required to complete their [Stay-Home Notice (SHN)](/health/shn) at an [SHN Dedicated Facility (SDF)](/health/shn#sdf) may book a suite at higher cost.
 Travellers can refer to the guide below.
+Travellers are responsible for checking their eligibility before booking a suite.

 [Click here](/health/shn/sdfsuitefaq) for the FAQs on booking an SDF suite.